Apply for Community Impact Grants

 Types of Community Impact Grants

-MCF’s grantmaking supports opportunities to strengthen innovative or high-performing nonprofits, and invest in the initiatives and natural and cultural assets that create a thriving community.
+MCF’s grantmaking supports opportunities to strengthen innovative nonprofit programs, and invest in the initiatives that advance a more vibrant and equitable community.
 Community Impact grants will be used to provide grants in five focus areas that improve the quality of life for residents in greater Madison.
 (Click on each category name for examples of grants given in that area.)

 • Arts & Culture: Grants build and support Dane County’s vibrant arts scene.